-Come and experience a unique evening of art, wine tasting, and humanitarian contribution.
-The UNA-Houston's annual "Wines Around The World" Humanitarian Social will be held on Friday, Nov.
+The UNA-Houston's annual "Wines Around The World" Humanitarian Social was held on Friday, Nov.
 15 at the New Gallery located at 3225 Milam Street in Houston, TX..
 The purpose of the event is to raise funds to provide assistance to children in critical needs areas of the world.
 The social offers attendees an evening to enjoy wines from over 30 countries, art work of contemporary national and international professional artists in one of Houston's unique art galleries.
 Some of the previous projects have been the support of an orphanage in Haiti and the building of a water well in Zambia.
 This year's program is to raise funding for to assist schoolchildren in Oaxaca, Mexico.
 Our 2013 partner is AMIGOS, a non-profit organization that supports key sustainable development projects for poor communities in Mexico.
-Come and meet people who are dedicated to humanitarian work, art, and the UN mission.
-Reservations can be made for the 2013 humanitarian project on this website or by direct mail to the UNA office.
-Tickets can also be purchased at the door.
-For more information, please send query to firstname.lastname@example.org.
+Contributions can be made for the 2013 humanitarian project on this website or by direct mail to the UNA office.
+For more information, please send query to email@example.com.

-The UNA-Houston will sponsor several programs during November as part of the City of Houston's "Citizenship Month", celebrating the rich diversity of our great city.
-Some of the programs will be a "World Cafe: Town Hall Meeting on Immigration", " Consular Corps Reception", and "Wines Around the World" Humanitarian Project that assists organizations in alleviating global problems.
-Several of the programs will be in partnership with the Houston Central Library.
-Check the UNA-Houston website periodically for ticket information.
+The UNA-Houston sponsored several programs during November as part of the City of Houston's "Citizenship Month", celebrating the rich diversity of our great city.
+These included "World Cafe: Town Hall Meeting on Immigration", " Consular Corps Reception", and "Wines Around the World" Humanitarian Project that assists organizations in alleviating global problems.
+Several of the programs were in partnership with the Houston Central Library.
+Check the UNA-Houston website periodically for future programs.

 UN Day Gala 2014 - October 23